unitystation/unitystation-wiki/docs/Roles/Cargo roles/Shaft-Miner.md

 To assist in your efforts, you get given a multitude of tools: A Mining Hardsuit to protect you from the cold, airless vacuum of space as well as to give you very slight protection against damage; a mining satchel to store ores in; a lantern, since space is dark; and a pickaxe and shovel to mine ores and dig sand out of the asteroid ground.
 Since you're part of the Cargo department, you're under the supervision of the [Quartermaster](Quartermaster.md), so ask them for help if you're ever confused on what to do.
 Also, if Cargo is flushed with [Cargo Technicians](Cargo-Technician.md) who know what they are doing, the Quartermaster has their own set of mining gear in their office, and may join you on your adventures in deep space.

-In the lockers in the mining locker room, there are a limited number of [Proto Kinetic Accelerators](PKA.md), otherwise known as the Shaft Miner's best friend.
+You also have a Proto-Kinetic Accelerator, otherwise known as the Shaft Miner's best friend.
 It is a short range, high-damage, unlimited-use gun that can be used for propulsion in deep space, breaking asteroid rocks, and killing things.
+Its weaknesses include a slow rate of fire and a short range of 3 tiles.

+Mining typically begins with five in the locker room and a sixth in the [|QM's](Quartermaster.md) office locker.
+Two more come in the mining equipment crate purchaseable by the cargo console.

 You should also make use of the ore box.
 Ore boxes are handy, as they reduce the amount of fiddling with equipment.
 Ore boxes can be dragged behind you as you move to pick up any ore you pull the box over.